 Delusion is in the air, as media supporters of President Obama grapple with his accumulating record of failure.

+"With problems for the president in Afghanistan, health care and unemployment, some critics on both the left and right are asking: Is the president essentially ‘too nice' to make the important decisions?"
 That is how David Kerley of ABC News opens his recent piece titled, "Is Obama ‘Too Nice' to Make Tough Decisions?"

 You've got to love it when liberals use the words "some critics," or "critics say," to voice what they believe without substantiation.
 Please tell us Mr. Kerley, which critics on the right are asking whether the President is "too nice" to make important decisions?